wtang053/Studybook/README.md

 Features list:

 MUST-DO

-Create a login page
+	Create a login page (Done)

-Create a method to create accounts
+	Create a method to create accounts (Done)

-Allow students to add classes when making an account Use networking to allow other people who share the same class to appear in their class Create a “Study” button
+	Allow students to add classes when making an account (Done)

+	Use networking to allow other people who share the same class to appear in their class (Done)

+	Create a “Study” button (Working)

 WANT-TO

-Have a notification system
+	Have a notification system (-)

-Allow the adding of classes after class is created Save login information
+	Allow the adding of classes after class is created (-)

+	Save login information (Done)

-Add a description to study group/be able to create a study group Have a clean user interface
+	Add a description to study group/be able to create a study group (-)

+	Have a clean user interface (Done)

 STRETCH

-Allow login with school loop username and password “Reset Password” and “Forgot Password” Method
+	Allow login with school loop username and password (-)

+	“Reset Password” and “Forgot Password” Method (-)

-Have “show proficiency” button in own account which states how well you are doing in class Be able to link e-mail which notifies when study group forms Implement a friends list
+	Have “show proficiency” button in own account which states how well you are doing in class (-)

+	Be able to link e-mail which notifies when study group forms (-)

+	Implement a friends list (-)

 Class list:

-Main
-Drawing Surface
-Classes
-Networking?
+	StudybookApplication
+	StudentController
+	StudyGroup
+	StudentDAO
 	Student
+	Login
+	Register
+	ActionResult
+	ResultCode
+	(HomePage) (Working)
+	(Application.Properities) (Not a class)

 Credit list:
-Main
-Drawing Surface
-Classes
-Networking?
+	StudybookApplication - Tim
+	StudentController - Tim
+	StudyGroup -Walter
+	StudentDAO - Tim
-Student
+	Student - Walter
+	Login - Daivic
+	Register - Daivic, Tim
+	ActionResult - Tim
+	ResultCode - Tim
+	(HomePage) - Daivic
+	(Application.Properities) - Tim

 Feedback:
 We like your idea and would use this in real life :)